Seher-Kanwal/Detection-and-Handling-Outliers-In-Data/README.md

    Outliers can also reduce the generalization of a model, making it less applicable to new data.

 It is therefore important to detect and handle outliers appropriately in order to ensure the accuracy and validity of machine learning models.

+## Method of Visiualizing the Outliers:
+There are several types of plots that can be used to detect outliers in a dataset, including:
+- Box plots
+- Scatter plots
+- Histograms
+- QQ plots
+- Violin plots